-The first major infrastructure project in Green Square is a new trunk drainage system to be built in partnership with Sydney Water.
+The first major infrastructure project in Green Square is a new trunk drainage system built in partnership with Sydney Water.
 The system will mitigate the risk of flooding through the town centre, with a new culvert running 2.5 kilometres from Epsom Park through the Green Square town centre, before connecting to the Alexandra Canal.

-It is envisaged that the construction of the drainage will be completed by 2018.
+It is envisaged that the construction of the drainage will be completed during the 2018/19 financial year.